Deekshith676/Sem-1/README.md

 # Sem-1
 SOCIAL NETWORKING
-----------BRIEF INFORMATION ABOUT SOCIAL NETWORKING---------- Social networking is the use of internet-based platforms to connect, communicate, and share information with other people worldwide.
+----------BRIEF INFORMATION ABOUT SOCIAL NETWORKING---------- Social networking refers to online platforms that help people connect, communicate, and share information using the internet.
+College students widely use social networking for education, communication, and entertainment.

-It allows users to:

-Create personal profiles
-Add friends / followers
-Share photos, videos, and posts
-Send messages
-Join groups and communities

-🌍 Examples of Social Networking Sites
+🎓 Uses of Social Networking for College Students

+Communicating with classmates and teachers
+Sharing notes, assignments, and study materials
+Online learning through videos and discussion groups Building professional networks and careers
+Staying updated with news and events

+🌐 Popular Social Networking Platforms

+WhatsApp
+Instagram
 Facebook
-Instagram
-Twitter
 LinkedIn
-Snapchat
+YouTube

 ✅ Advantages

+Improves communication and collaboration
+Helps in online education and skill development
+Career opportunities and internships
-Easy communication
+Easy information sharing

-Global connectivity
-Business promotion
+📝 Conclusion

+Social networking is very useful for college students when used responsibly.
+Proper usage helps in learning, career growth, and staying connected.n

 <!DOCTYPE html>
 <html lang="en">